Thailand's TM30 form (2023 update)

 I'm going to Thailand soon.
 Do I have to fill out a TM30?

-You are not needed to self-report using a TM30 form as a visitor to Thailand.
-This must be completed within 24 hours of your arrival and is the responsibility of the owners of the lodging where you are staying.
+You do not need to submit a TM30 for yourself.
+Instead, this must be completed within 24 hours of your arrival by the owners of the lodging where you are staying.
 A fine of 800THB, increasing to 1600THB/person for the property owner, can be imposed for failure to accomplish this.

 So as a guest, I don't have to worry about it?